Child Care Subsidy: Need Factor Examples – Work

 Betty and Ben apply for child care for their 2 year-old twins, Chuck and Jennifer.
 Betty and Ben both work the same schedule at Sunshine Breakfast, Monday through Saturday from 8 am to 2 pm.
 Ben cooks and makes $9.00 an hour.
 Betty waits tables.
 She earns tips that average with her pay to $10 an hour.

 Chuck and Jennifer are eligible for child care services.
-Betty and Ben meet the need factor of work.
+Betty and Ben meet the need factor of work because they work more than 20 hours a week.
 Chuck and Jennifer would be approved for services Monday through Saturday from 8 am to 2 pm plus travel time.
 Coding for each would be Full-Time 27.

 Example 4B